aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-mhtml/_index.md

 1. Load the HTML file using [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class.
 1. Create an instance of the [MHTMLSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/mhtmlsaveoptions/) class.
-1. Use the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of [Converter](https://reference.aspose.com/html/net/aspose.html.converters/converter/) class to save HTML as an MHTML file.
+1. Use the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of [Converter](https://reference.aspose.com/html/net/aspose.html.converters/converter/) class to save HTML document as an MHTML file.
 You need to pass the HTMLDocument, MHTMLSaveOptions, and output file path to the ConvertHTML() method to convert HTML to MHTML.

 {{< highlight java >}}
 using System.IO;